peculiaruc/peculiaruc.github.io/README.md

 #### Name: Peculiar C. Umeh

-##### An Android Developer,Open source enthusiastic, Public Speaker, Program Manager
+##### Product Owner/Manager, Community Program Assistant (Ex-ALC), An Android Developer,Open source enthusiastic, Project Manager

 ## 1. Open Source Contributions

 ### Product Owner - Product Manager(ALC Open Source Community)

 I am building a Product called Mentor Management System for ALC Open Source Community.
-As a Product Owner, I manage team of 7 designers to design the first phase of the product.
+As a Product Owner, I managed team of 7 designers to design the first phase of the product from scatch.
+I coordinated a cross-fuctional team(10) made up of 136 Google Africa Developers Scholarship(GADS) learners to built the Android version of the Mentor Management System app during the GADS 2022 project Phase.
-Presently, I am coordinating 50 Engineers developing the Web Application and 22 designers, designing the Mobile Application.
+Presently, I am coordinating a cross-fuctional team(7) of 50 Engineers developing the Web Application of the Mentor Management System for ALC Open Source Program Cohort 2.
+Also leading 22 designers who are redesigning the Mobile Application.

 (The link can be found here)\[https://github.com/orgs/ALCOpenSource/repositories]